 This soup is actually an ode to my G-ma.
 It’s her old, German recipe that I grew up eating (and loving) as a child.
 The thing that I love the best about it is the fact that the stock is HOMEMADE!
 No the-ingredient-list-may-as-well-be-in-gibberish-because-this-girl-can’t-pronounce-half-of-it stuff from a can here.
 Ye to the sssss.

 Did you guys even know how easy it is to make stock at home?
 I seriously didn’t.
 I mean, ya it takes ALL DAY, but you just stick ‘er on the stove and forget about it.
-We even went out to Panera, which may have been slightly irresponsible with the stove on, but the hubs decided that I needed to try cinnamon crunch scones.
+We even went out to Panera, which may have been slightly irresponsible with the stove on, but the hubs decided that I needed to try cinnamon crunch bagels.

 Have you tried those?
 Totally worth possible apartment burn down-age.
 I’m in <3